lexica/web-lexica/README.md

 The project also uses [`Storybook`](https://storybook.js.org) for individual `React` component tweaking and documentation. this can be started by running `yarn storybook`

 The app uses `lexica.github.io`'s language API in order to load dictionaries and other language metadata.

-If you wish to develop offline, you can use the `populate-mock-api.sh` script to populate the `mock-api` folder with a local copy retreieved from `lexica.github.io`. you will then need to host that folder (`npx serve ./mock-api` for example) and, unfortunately, change the `proxy` field in `package.json` to point to your static server.
+For offline development, you can use the `populate-mock-api.sh` script to populate the `mock-api` folder with a local copy of `Lexica`'s api retreieved from `lexica.github.io`. you will then need to host that folder (`npx serve ./mock-api` for example) and, unfortunately, change the `proxy` field in `package.json` to point to your static server.

-Currently, since game boards cannot be generated using the web client, the query-string from a multiplayer invite url must be appended to the host of the development server to see a board.
-Here is an example query string appended to an example url: `http://localhost:3000/?b=nbtmiwoarahaolvexwertasdskdlveszshef&l=en_US&t=180&s=l&m=3&mv=0&v=0`

-The query string is fairly straight forward, but a reference of what the different fields represent can be found either [here in the web app](https://github.com/lexica/web-lexica/blob/30226f1b9517ccb2dc2281c25f5eadb4034ab741/src/game/rules.ts#L21) or [here in the Android app](https://github.com/lexica/lexica/blob/e6d636a5d1df5beb5a7d4d63c79903fb751c5d50/app/src/main/java/com/serwylo/lexica/share/SharedGameData.kt#L66)